AdaCore/spark2014/lrm/source/introduction.rst

 which supports the construct in a way consistent with the definition given here in the |SPARK| reference manual.

-If the equivalent pragmas are used instead of the implementation- defined aspects and if the use of implementation-defined attributes is avoided, then a |SPARK| program may be compiled and executed by any Ada 2012 implementation (whether or not it recognizes the
+If the equivalent pragmas are used instead of the implementation-defined aspects and if the use of implementation-defined attributes is avoided, then a |SPARK| program may be compiled and executed by any Ada 2012 implementation (whether or not it recognizes the
 |SPARK| pragmas).
 Ada specifies that unrecognized